Project-MONAI/MONAI/docs/source/highlights.md

 The common workflow of predefined datasets:
 ![image](../images/dataset_progress.png)

+### 7. Partition dataset for cross validation
+The `partition_dataset` utility in MONAI can perform several kinds of mechanism to partition dataset for training and validation or cross-validation.
+It supports shuffling based on a specified random seed, and will return a set of datasets, each dataset contains one partition.
+And it can split the dataset based on specified ratios or evenly split into `num_partitions`.
+For given class labels, it can also make sure the same ratio of classes in every partition.

 ## Losses
 There are domain-specific loss functions in the medical imaging research which are not typically used in the generic computer vision tasks.
 As an important module of MONAI, these loss functions are implemented in PyTorch, such as `DiceLoss`, `GeneralizedDiceLoss`, `MaskedDiceLoss`, `TverskyLoss` and `FocalLoss`, etc.

+## Optimizers
+MONAI provides several advanced features in optimizers to help accelerate the training or fine-tuning progress.
+For example, `Novograd` optimizer can be used to converge obviously faster than traditional optimizers.
+And users can easily define different learning rates for the model layers based [on the `generate_param_groups` utility API](https://github.com/Project-MONAI/tutorials/blob/master/modules/layer_wise_learning_rate.ipynb).

 ## Network architectures
 Some deep neural network architectures have shown to be particularly effective for medical imaging analysis tasks.
 MONAI implements reference networks with the aims of both flexibility and code readability.